Evo-Forge/Essence/README.md

 [![npm module downloads](http://img.shields.io/npm/dt/react-essence.svg)](https://www.npmjs.org/package/react-essence)
 [![Dependency Status](https://david-dm.org/Evo-Forge/Essence.svg)](https://david-dm.org/Evo-Forge/Essence)

-#[Essence](http://getessence.io/) - The Essential Material Design Framework
+#[Essence] - The Essential Material Design Framework

 ### About Essence
 Essence is a CSS framework that implements the guidelines from [Google Material Design Specification](https://www.google.com/design/spec/material-design/introduction.html) using Facebook's [react.js library](https://facebook.github.io/react/).
 Use it to easily build super-fast and great looking web & mobile interfaces.

-See [here](http://getessence.io/) what you can build with Essence and how to do it.
+See what you can build with Essence and how to do it.
 We've got several examples that will help you get started.

 ### Installation
 ```